Models of Early Life Stages in Fish

-Behaviour is a key determinant of growth-, mortality- and dispersal rates in larval fish.
-We explored the effects of vertical positioning of larval cod drifting in a fine-scaled general circulation model, and found that changes on the scale of meters in vertical positioning could alter their drift trajectories substantially.
+Behaviour is a key determinant of growth-, mortality- and dispersal rates in plankton and larval fish.
+With fine-scaled general circulation models we can see the outcome of different behavioural strategies.
+Changes on the scale of meters in vertical positioning can, in some places, change their drift trajectories substantially.

-While vertical positioning is important to drift trajectories, it is also important for growth (temperature, light and prey availability) and predation risk from fish or invertebrates.
+Vertical habitat selection is also important for growth (temperature, light and prey availability) and predation risk from fish or plankton.
 We have proposed three key drivers of larval habitat selection: the local, immediate trade-off between growth and predation risk, the effect habitat selection has on future drift, environmental exposure and settlement area.

-We have looked in detail at how turbulence and light change foraging conditions of larval fish.
-We work with oceanographers, larval fish ecologists and even theoretical physicists to better understand the life of small fish.
-Now we also work on exotic species such as tuna and anchovies.
+Turbulence and light change foraging conditions of larval fish.
+We collaborate with oceanographers, larval fish ecologists and even theoretical physicists to better understand the life of small fish.
+We also work on exotic species such as tuna and anchovies.

 Linking behavioural ecology and oceanography: larval behaviour determines growth, mortality and dispersal